Richard Gent | Wednesday August 24, 2011

 vikiwalden | Tuesday November 29, 2011

-Categories: A Level, EDUQAS A Level, EDUQAS AS, FM2, Analysis, Film Analysis, Films & Case Studies, American, Rachel Getting Married, Milk, Genres & Case Studies, Social Realism, Hot Entries
+Categories: EDUQAS A Level, EDUQAS AS, Social Realism, A Level, Hot Entries, Film Analysis, Films & Case Studies, Genres & Case Studies, Analysis

 The examination is two hours and students need to answer 3 questions in total.
 In Section A there is an option of two questions while in Section B students must answer two questions.
 Section A requires students to understand seven macro features of two films, underpinned by micro analysis.
 The films must not be more than 10 years old with one of the macro frameworks being the basis for the questions.
 The seven frameworks are Representation, Messages and Values, Genre, Narrative, Theme, Style…